jxnblk/macro-components/README.md

     {Heading}
     {Subhead}
   </Box>
+), {
-), [
+  childTypes: [
     // define which components are valid children
     // note that these are from the module scope,
     // not the element function
     Heading,
     Subhead
-])
+  ]
+})
 ```

 ---